tanu2472/cart-a-product/README.md

 - Users can increase or decrease the quantity using `+` and `-` buttons.
 - The selected quantity is reflected in real-time.
-- Clicking "Add to Cart" triggers a mock cart update (can be extended with backend integration).